 Or alternatively, hold down the Ctrl key and scroll up or down with the mouse.

 In your operating system

 Windows 7 includes “Magnifier”, a program that allows zooming.
-Press the “Start” menu and type “Magnifier” (first letters should do it) and press Enter.
+Press the “Start” menu, type “Magnifier” (first letters should do it) and press Enter.
 A small overlay window appears that can be moved around with the mouse and zooms everything in it.